Cyprus Tax Reform 2026 – All Changes to Income Tax, Corporate Tax, CGT & Non-Dom

 Housing-related tax deductions

-The above deductions will apply subject to income criteria, which are expected to be further clarified through implementing guidance.
+The above deductions apply subject to the income criteria.

 Housing-related deductions, including home insurance, operate as deductions from the taxable income of the individual who incurs and substantiates the relevant expense.